-Non-cash interest expense related to Liability related to sale of future royalties the first quarter of 2018 and 2017 resulted from accretion of the liability related to sale of future royalties.
+Non-cash interest expense related to Liability related to sale of future royalties for the third quarter of 2018 and 2017 and first nine months of 2018 and 2017 resulted from accretion of the liability related to sale of future royalties.
 We anticipate that this non-cash interest expense will increase in the future primarily due to accretion of the liability over time.